Most building work requires consent, check the approval that you need

 - Thermally separated conservatories

-General guidance on exempt works can be found in the Building Regulations Explanatory Booklet and in our Frequently Asked Questions.
+General guidance on exempt works can be found in the Building Regulations explanatory booklet and in our frequently asked questions.
 You should always talk to the Building Control team for advice before doing any building work.
-But here are some guidance notes to help you understand the process.